IAS 36, paras 130-134 disclosures, impairment in the year, FVLCD and VIU, weighting and sensitivities by scenario, retail

 Estimates for value in use calculations include discount rates, long-term growth rates, expected changes to future cash flows, including volumes and prices, and the probabilities assigned to cash flow scenarios.
 Estimates are based on past experience and expectations of future changes in the market, including the prevailing economic climate and global economy, competitor activity, market dynamics, changing customer behaviours, structural challenges facing retail and the resilience afforded by the Group’s operational scale.

-Tesco Bank value in use is calculated by discounting equity cash flows, defined as the excess above the regulatory requirement.
-Cash flow projections are based on the Bank’s three-year internal forecasts, approved by the Board.
+Value in use is calculated by discounting post-tax free cash flows.
+Cash flow projections are based on the three-year internal forecasts approved by the Board.
 The forecasts are extrapolated to five years based on management’s expectations and beyond five years based on estimated long-term average growth rates.
-The long-term growth rate is based on inflation and GDP growth forecasts by recognised bodies.
-The discount rate is the cost of equity of Tesco Bank.
-Risk-free rates and equity risk premia are derived from recognised bodies.
+The long-term growth rates are based on inflation and GDP growth forecasts by recognised bodies.
+The post-tax discount rate is the cost of equity, which is calculated using the capital asset pricing model.
+The Group engages independent valuation specialists to determine appropriate discount rates.
+Risk-free rates are based on government bond rates and equity risk premia and equity betas are based on data from recognised bodies.

 Fair value less costs of disposal